BEHIND THE SHOT

 - OPULENCE VESTIGES -

-However, I go into the woods improvising the best path, even when I see the building I struggle to find the best way for an entrance that is not surrounded by brambles.
+However, I go into the woods improvising the best path, even when I see the building I struggle to find the best way to a feasible entrance that is not surrounded by brambles.

 We are in August 2020 (but I’m back again in the following year to photograph with new optics) and the humidity that surrounds me, along with mosquitoes, is worthy of an equatorial forest.